Drugod/BloomProject/README.md

-This repository belongs to BLOOM TEAM, I have just provided my knowledge into github usage with permission to publish his project here, so we can have also a mutual workflow together (and possibly invite other people to contribute).
+This repository belongs to BLOOM TEAM, I have just provided my knowledge into github usage with permission to publish the project here, so we can have also a mutual workflow together (and possibly invite other people to contribute).

 A thread has been opened on ZDoom Forums recently, check it out and give us feedbacks!